-The beginnings of the virtuoso solo concerto in France
+The beginnings of the violin concerto in France

 France's contribution to the genre of the Baroque solo concerto seems late and tentative, but it is fascinating to see how French composers managed to combine Italian robustness and French elegance in their works.
 Johannes Pramsohler and Ensemble Diderot take a journey to the origins of this hybrid form, presenting here the very first concertos by French composers. of this virtuosic and exciting programme.